What you need to know about the Georgia Senate runoff elections

 When this election happens, Trump will be in his final days in office.
 Republicans would love to argue that their seats are the last lines of defense against an entirely Democratic Washington.
 But they can’t — at least not publicly — because Trump hasn’t conceded the race.
 So instead, Perdue and Loeffler are forced to try to balance the reality that Trump lost, which they’ve acknowledged in private calls, with their base’s insistence that Trump really won were it not for a somehow fraudulent election.

-That raises another concern for these Republicans: Whether Trump’s false claims that the election — particularly in Georgia — was rigged will turn off some Republicans from voting.
-It’s divided the Georgia Republican Party, and turned Perdue and Loeffler against the governor and secretary of state.
+That raises another concern for these Republicans: whether Trump’s false claims that the election — particularly in Georgia — was rigged will turn off some Republicans from voting.
+The issue has divided the Georgia Republican Party, and turned Perdue and Loeffler against the governor and secretary of state.
 They even demanded that Secretary of State Brad Raffensperger (R) step down despite the fact that three recounts have confirmed he presided over a free, fair and accurate election in Georgia.

 Some of Trump’s allies in Georgia have been urging voters to boycott the runoffs because he lost the state.
 Here’s a photo from one such rally.

-A mid-December Fox News poll found that just 69 percent of Georgia Republicans said the presidential election made them more likely to vote in the runoff, compared to 84 percent of Democrats.
+A mid-December Fox News poll found that just 69 percent of Georgia Republicans said the presidential election made them more likely to vote in the runoff, compared with 84 percent of Democrats.

 Trump went to Georgia and tried to bridge these competing realities.
 He falsely claimed the state’s elections apparatus and officials can’t be trusted, and urged his base to vote in the January runoffs anyway.
 That may have been the opening some Republican voters needed, though, to feel like they can and should vote in January even as they think the election was rigged, reports The Washington Post’s Cleve R. Wootson Jr.

-“We can still vote, and we can still get these two senatorial candidates reelected and still be mad about what’s happening with [the] president,” said Rep. Earl L. “Buddy” Carter (R-Ga.)
+“We can still vote, and we can still get these two senatorial candidates reelected and still be mad about what’s happening with [the] president,” said Rep. Earl L. “Buddy” Carter (R-Ga.).

 Loeffler and Perdue are also focused on rallying their bases by accusing Warnock and Ossoff of being too liberal or, in Warnock’s case, too radical, even though they both say they support moderate positions in line with Biden.